microsoft/teams-ai/js/samples/README.md

 The `SECRET_` prefix is a convention used by Teams Toolkit to mask the value in any logging output and is optional.

-2. (optional) If you want to use Linux Web app to host your bot, there're some changes you need to make.
+2. (optional) If you want to use Linux Web app to host your bot, there are some changes you need to make.

     2.1.
-Updatge Bicep templates.
+Update Bicep templates.

-    ```
+    ```Bicep
     @description('The Runtime stack of current web app')
     param linuxFxVersion string = 'NODE|18-lts'